Alitindrawan24/url-monitor/README.md

 # URL Monitor
-URL Monitor is a Node.js application that periodically checks the availability of a website URL and sends a notification to a Telegram user if the website is down.
-The application uses the axios library to perform an HTTP request to the URL and checks the response status code.
+URL Monitor is a Node.js application that checks the availability of a website URL and sends a notification to a Telegram user if the website is down.
+The application uses the request library to perform an HTTP request to the URL and checks the response status code.
 The Telegram Bot API is used to send a notification message to the user via Telegram if the website is not responding.
 The application also utilizes the dotenv library to load environment variables from a .env file, which stores the Telegram bot token, chat ID, and URL to be checked.

 ## Tech
 - Node JS